Stochastic Low-rank Tensor Bandits for Multi-dimensional Online Decision Making

 To the best of our knowledge, there is no existing work that systematically studies tensor bandits problem.
 Low-rank tensor structure has imposed fundamental challenges.
 It is well known that many efficient tools for matrix data, such as nuclear norm minimization or singular value decomposition, cannot be simply extended to tensor framework \citep{richard2014statistical,yuan2016tensor,friedland2017nuclear, zhang2018tensor}.
 Hence existing algorithms and proof strategies for linear bandits or matrix bandits are not directly applicable to our tensor bandits problem.
 Our proposed algorithms and their regret analysis demand new technical tools.

 The rest of the paper is organized as follows.
 Section \ref{sec:notation} reviews some notation and tensor algebra.
 Section \ref{sec:sec3} presents our model, two main algorithms and their theoretical analysis for the tensor bandits.
 Section \ref{sec:contextual_bandit} considers the extension to the contextual tensor bandits.
 Section \ref{sec:simulation} contains a series of simulation studies.
-Section \ref{sec:real} applies our algorithm to an online advertising application to illustrate its practical advantages.
-All proof details are left in the supplemental material.
+Section \ref{sec:real} applies our algorithms to an online advertising application to illustrate their practical advantages. \change{All proofs, an analysis of approximate Thompson sampling, and additional implementation details in the experiments are included in the supplemental material. }